Believe ~ Discover ~ Aspire

 SEND stands for Special Educational Needs and Disabilities.
 Some children have learning needs or disabilities that make it harder for them to learn than most children of the same age.
 It means that they may need extra help or different support than others to make the progress that they are capable of.
 Some children will have a need for extra support at some point in Primary school.
 Other children will need extra or different support throughout their time in school.
 What is important is that your child receives the right support so that they can make progress.
 All teachers give their pupils the correct tasks and learning 'at their level'.
 This is called 'differentiation.'
 However, some children will require some support on top of good quality teaching.
 This will be SEN support which can mean small group work or individual work tailored to your child's needs.

-You may also talk to our Principal Teaching Assistant, Linda Pain, who specialises in SEN Support and can offer you advice, encouragement and activities to do at home.
+You may also talk to our Teaching Assistants, Sarah Bartlett, Becca Strawbridge, Linda Pain and Gill Bailey, who specialise in SEN Support and can offer you advice, encouragement and activities to do at home.

 The following apps have been recommended by SENSS who are the Special Educational Needs Support Service who work with us in school.